oscartzgz/Web-Font-Load/README.md

 You may need to restart for Font Book to pick up the new fonts.

+### Photoshop Users:

+When using this script, it installs A LOT of fonts.
+You may have to disable "Font Preview" in Photoshop.

 ###Like this?
 Please follow the authors on Twitter:

 [Quinton Pike - @quintonpike](https://twitter.com/QuintonPike)